 Method 1: Use the WPBeginner Theme Detector Tool

-- New Dream Network, LLC: DreamHost
+- New Dream Network, LLC: the parent company behind DreamHost

 Method 2: Using WHOIS Tools to Find Who is Hosting a Website

-What is Whois Information?
+What is WHOIS Information?

-Look for the ‘Name Server’ entry—this usually points to who is hosting the site:
+You’ll find a list of details about the domain name.
+Look for the ‘Name Server’ entry, as this often points to who is hosting the site:

 Method 3: Use The IsItWP Theme Detect Tool

-On the results page, IsItWP will indicate whether the site is using WordPress.
+On the results page, IsItWP will indicate whether the site uses WordPress and also show the hosting information for the website.

 Other Ways to Find a Website’s Host